 - Animal chiropractor

-According to the U.S. Bureau of Labor Statistics, (www.bls.gov), veterinary practice is projected to grow by 9% in overall employment between 2014 and 2024, which is faster-than-average for all occupations.
-In addition, as of May 2015, the median salary for a veterinarian was $88,490.
+According to the U.S. Bureau of Labor Statistics, (www.bls.gov), veterinary practice is projected to grow by 18% in overall employment between 2018 and 2028, which is much-faster-than-average for all occupations.
+In addition, as of May 2018, the median salary for a veterinarian was $93,830.

 Certificate programs in holistic animal health topics are available to veterinarians and other animal professionals who want to offer holistic care, since degree programs in holistic animal health studies are not available.
 Possible topics of study include acupuncture, nutrition, physical therapy, and homeopathy.